Mymyilmaz/idmanagement.gov/_implement/unifyia-guide.md

 - System configurations required for passkey issuance
 - User self-service issuance and lifecycle processes
 - On behalf of the user, operator-driven issuance and lifecycle processes
-- **One-click issuance of multiple FIDO2 passkeys** Easily issue multiple passkeys credentials on behalf of relying parties, such as Entra ID, Okta, and others, without the need for federation.
+- **One-click issuance of multiple FIDO2 passkeys** Easily issue multiple passkey credentials on behalf of relying parties, such as Entra ID, Okta, and others, without the need for federation.
 - User authentication using the issued credentials
 - Comprehensive granular lifecycle management of issued credentials

 <p align="justify">OMB Memorandum M-22-09 highlighted the urgent need to modernize federal IT infrastructures and protect government systems from growing cyber threats.
-It paved the way for adopting advanced, scalable, and future-proof identity solutions that are not only phishing-resistant and secure but also user-friendly and cost-effective.
+It paved the way for adopting advanced, scalable, and future-proof identity solutions that are phishing-resistant, secure, user-friendly, and cost-effective.
 This directive was instrumental in providing federal agencies and enterprises using PIV (Personal Identity Verification), PIV-I (Interoperable), or CIV, Commercial Identity Verification credentials the flexibility to transition to modern, passwordless authentication technologies—such as FIDO2 and Derived Credentials—aligned with Zero Trust security principles.</p>

 <p align="justify">The shift to remote work, accelerated by the COVID-19 pandemic, highlighted the need for authentication methods beyond PIV-based smart cards to maintain strong security while supporting remote operations.
-As newer computing devices especially mobile devices became prevalent, the use of PIV cards posed significant challenges.
-To address these issues, NIST Special Publication (SP) 800-157 introduced the Derived PIV (DPIV) credential, built from the primary PIV credential.
+As newer computing devices, especially mobile devices, became prevalent, the use of PIV cards posed significant challenges.
+NIST Special Publication (SP) 800-157 introduced the Derived PIV (DPIV) credential, built from the primary PIV credential to address these issues.
 Although DPIV relies on Public Key Infrastructure (PKI) to enable mobile access, it demands substantial infrastructure investment and ongoing maintenance, making it cumbersome to implement.
 Its adoption is typically feasible only in environments with well-established PKI infrastructure.</p>

 <p align="justify">For broader, more scalable use cases, simpler and more user-friendly alternatives like FIDO2 passkeys are increasingly favored.
 These can be deployed as platform authenticators on devices using biometrics, as cross-platform authenticators through external security keys, or within modern mobile wallets.</p>

-<p align="justify">FIDO2 passkeys and Derived FIDO2 Credentials DFCs play a crucial role in modernizing government and enterprise security by leveraging cryptographic keys for passwordless and phishing-resistant authentication.
-FIDO2 compatibility across major platforms inlcuding Windows, Android, iOS, macOS and browsers including Google Chrome, Mozilla Firefox, Microsoft Edge, and Apple Safari makes it a robust solution for enhancing both security and user experience in digital authentication.</p>
+<p align="justify">FIDO2 passkeys and Derived FIDO2 Credentials DFCs are crucial in modernizing government and enterprise security by leveraging cryptographic keys for passwordless and phishing-resistant authentication.
+FIDO2 compatibility across major platforms including Windows, Android, iOS, macOS, and browsers, including Google Chrome, Mozilla Firefox, Microsoft Edge, and Apple Safari, makes it a robust solution for enhancing security and user experience in digital authentication.</p>

 <!-- Start of Section 2 -->

 ## Scope

-<p align="justify">Although the Unifyia platform supports issuing PIV + FIDO2 passkeys across multiple form factors, this implementaion guide focuses specifically on passkeys issuance through credential providers and authenticators and digital wallets via the Unifyia ID Wallet app on iOS and Android.
+<p align="justify">Although the Unifyia platform supports issuing PIV + FIDO2 passkeys across multiple form factors, this implementation guide focuses specifically on passkeys issuance through credential providers and authenticators and digital wallets via the Unifyia ID Wallet app on iOS and Android.
 The following passkeys issuance use cases are covered -</p>

 - **User self-issuance of passkeys** by authenticating with IDP credentials
 - **Self-issuance of derived passkeys** using PIV credentials